The star is being lit by Meli, Gise, y Lily. In loving memory of Bertha Alicia Paredes. Siempre estaras en nuestros corazones!

-The star is being lit by WBAMC staff.
-In honor of WBAMC.
-For your unwavering support & dedication.
+The star is being lit by Bethel Church of God.
+In honor of John and Deitra Alam.Thank you for your dedication.

 If you’ve always wanted to light the Star on the Mountain in El Paso in honor of a loved one’s accomplishments or memory, submit a starlighter request.
 The cost is $50 for a lighting and certificate.
 Additional certificates may be purchased for $10.
 Star lighter announcements will be in the Sunday El Paso Times the week following your lighting.
 Please note that the El Paso Times listing is done as a courtesy and is not a guarantee.
 Please submit a request at least 7 days in advance.
 Multiple lightings announcements may occur on the same day.Submit a Starlighter Request